12 Types of Tenses with Examples

 • I will go to my campus.

-• You will see the beautiful flower.
+• You will see the beautiful flowers.

 • They will attend the meeting.